2mikeg/rust-sqlx-tonic.manager/README.md

 cargo install protoc-gen-prost protoc-gen-prost-serde protoc-gen-tonic protoc-gen-prost-crate
 ```

+## ToDOs:
+- Implement timezone for migrations and settlement transport (created_at field)

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.